-- 1. attends Steering Committee meetings; - 2. brings institution's concerns, plans and continuing progress in articulation work to the Steering Committee; - 3. encourages and facilitates institutional participation in articulation working committees; - 4. facilitates articulation work in the college by: - communicating with all parts and persons in ABE or relating to ABE, - promoting the rationalization of ABE in the light of continuing articulation, and - assisting in the update of college brochures, services, etc. regarding ABE articulation. - 5. maintains contact with the college's member of BCCAT; - 6. provides regular reports to his/her college on articulation activity; - 7. prepares and submits an annual report to the Steering Committee on changes, progress etc. in his/her institution that have occurred because of ABE articulation; - 8. advises his/her institute's Administration in matters relating to articulation.
+- attends Steering Committee meetings; - brings institution's concerns, plans and continuing progress in articulation work to the Steering Committee; - encourages and facilitates institutional participation in articulation working committees; - facilitates articulation work in the college by: - communicating with all parts and persons in ABE or relating to ABE, - promoting the rationalization of ABE in the light of continuing articulation, and - assisting in the update of college brochures, services, etc. regarding ABE articulation. - maintains contact with the college's member of BCCAT; - provides regular reports to their college on articulation activity; - prepares and submits an annual report to the Steering Committee on changes, progress etc. in their institution that have occurred because of ABE articulation; - advises their institute's Administration in matters relating to articulation.